linode/docs/docs/guides/applications/configuration-management/ansible/getting-started-with-ansible/index.md

 ## Configure Ansible

-By default, Ansible's configuration file location is `/etc/ansible/ansible.cfg`.
-In most cases, the default configurations are enough to get you started using Ansible.
-In this example, you will use Ansible's default configurations.
+In most cases, Ansible's default configurations are enough to get you started.

 1. To view a list of all current configs available to your control node, use the `ansible-config` command line utility.